 A general law partnership is an association of at least two people or entities that carry out business in common with a view to making a profit.

 A partnership agreement should be struck which sets out the contractual relationship between all participating parties.
 It can be a verbal agreement or put into writing.
-A verbal agreement may suffice at law but a written agreement is preferred.

 In New Zealand, a limited partnership is a separate legal entity but is treated as a general partnership for income tax purposes.
 A limited partnership must have at least one limited partner and one general partner and all parties are required to have a written partnership agreement.
 Restrictions on the management of the partnership may limit CPA Australia members from using such a structure.
 You should seek legal advice in this regard.